 2008 Toyota Prius.
 Purchased new in 2008, this car was comfortable and easy to drive.
 On a trip to Michigan and back with my two big sons and two grand kids and luggage, it got 47 mpg.
 I also used it for camping all over Florida.
 There's an article on this website about camping in it.

 2009 Toyota Corolla.
-I bought this car new and it is still in daily use.
+I bought this car used in 2010 with 50,000 miles and it is still in daily use.
 It's easy to drive and comfortable.
-It has 172,000 miles and runs almost as quietly as the Prius did.
+It has 175,000 miles and runs almost as quietly as the Prius did.
 It is also very economical.
 This might be a car I keep forever.

-This 1998 Honda CRV is what I use today as my daily driver and road trip car.
-It currently has 222,000 miles.
-It is a good car, especially on camping trips, and holds a lot of stuff, but only gets about 23 mpg.
+This 1998 Honda CRV is what I used until 1/31/2020 as my daily driver and road trip car.
+It had 230,000 miles.
+It was a good car, especially on camping trips, and holds a lot of stuff, but only gets about 23 mpg.